China, Beijing - KEI: Beijing - University of International Business and Economics

 The University of International Business and Economics (UIBE) is among the top universities in China and consists of 25,000 students.
 In 1972, the university served as the forum for President Nixon’s visit in which diplomatic relations between China and the United States were restored.
 Transcripts are accredited to Lincoln University in the United States.
 Classes are taught in English and students have the option of studying Mandarin during their stay.

 Students will find that every location they visit in the city is a chance to learn something new.
-From visiting Beijing’s most significant palaces, such as the Forbidden City and the Summer Palace, to enjoying local customs, tea tastings, and regional cuisine, student will be able to practice the language skills they acquire and explore their historical city.
+From visiting Beijing’s most significant palaces, such as the Forbidden City and the Summer Palace, to enjoying local customs, tea tastings, and regional cuisine, students will be able to practice the language skills they acquire and explore their historical city.

 Students are able to enroll in a wide range of courses based on Mandarin language, Business, Chinese culture, and internships.
 Academics focus heavily on the business and economic type classes.
 Students must enroll in a minimum of 15 credits or a maximum of 18 credits per semester.
 While students are not required to partake in Mandarin language classes, those who wish to do so will take an evaluation exam during registration to determine the level of proficiency to adequately place you in a Mandarin course.